Sunday, April 25, 2021

 Easter Sunday 2021: The Promised Land

 Where will our destination be after this Covid-19 pandemic?
 Will a promised land be waiting for us, just like God's command for the people's great exodus in ancient Egypt?
 Will our top leaders become like Moses, who will make a great sacrifice and lead its people safely away from threats and destruction?
+We must trust that our leaders, like Moses, will guide us to safety.

 That's our current reality.
 With billions of people suffering, we feel the oneness of humanity for a great plan of the massive exodus.
 This time is to end the pains and suffering of the pandemic that's killing us.

 Our leaders should keep going even after the end.
-We may never know how long we will fight and remain steadfast.
-But one thing is sure God speaks to the leaders of our land amidst the noise and chaos.
+We may never know how long we will fight and remain steadfast, but one thing is sure: God speaks to the leaders of our land amidst the noise and chaos.

 ©️ 2021 Del Cusay